The Ultimate Guide to E-wallet Business Model

 Digital or e-wallets are total saviours at times of shopping or making payment of goods and services.
 Whereas, the scope of e-wallet usage depends on the type of wallet.
 To avail, the benefits of the e-wallet business model one must acquaint its types and their operations.
 The Reserve Bank of India has categorized e-wallets into three types which are:

 Closed Wallet: Many established e-commerce websites like Makemytrip, Flipkart or Bookmyshow avails an option of closed wallets to their users.
 The customer gets the leverage to utilise the stored money in their closed wallets to transact it with other companies who also issue closed wallets.
 The Closed wallets are online accounts in which the money gets credited if there is a refund because of cancellation or return of any service or product.
 Besides, the companies also earn interest on the deposits in the closed wallet.
 A Closed wallet is an excellent device to win the customer’s trust by rendering rewards on cashback.
+Also, know what type of Licences required to start an E-commerce business in India.

 Semi-Closed Wallet: The semi-closed wallets is the best gateway to transfer virtual funds to another user of the same wallet network.
 Semi-closed wallet also facilitates users to transform a particular amount of wallet balance to their bank account.
 Such wallets are very popular in India as they have made online shopping much simpler with a high level of security in payments.
 Another reason behind the massive popularity of semi-closed wallet the availability of swift transactions and uninterrupted refunds.
 If you want to start a semi-closed wallet business, then it’s essential to get approval from RBI.
 Semi-closed wallets help to make online and offline transactions such as: